The drive to put more women at the top

 The firm’s relationship with the 30% Club began in 2012 when the Professional Services Firms Initiative was launched and we became a founding member.
 Along with other law, accounting and consulting firms, we participated in research into gender balance at senior levels in the sector entitled ‘Shifting the Needle’.
 The results of this research led to further consideration of three areas: sponsorship, work allocation and agile working.
 Freshfields co-led the agile working group and the findings of all three groups were presented at a Leadership Forum for partners of participating firms in November 2014.
 A defining feature of the Initiative is a focus on how its findings can be turned into practical actions to further support the member firms’ efforts on gender diversity.
 This has certainly been the case for Freshfields with our involvement stimulating debate within the firm and resulting in the creation of new programmes to continue our aim of achieving greater gender diversity within the partnership.

 Freshfields has been involved in the 30% Club Cross-Company Mentoring Scheme in the UK since its pilot in 2013.
 The Scheme offers cross-company, cross-sector mentoring to mid-career women.
-Since the official launch the Scheme has continued to go from strength to strength and 20 of our women have been mentored by leaders from other organisations, with 20 Freshfields partners, both male and female, mentoring women from outside the firm.
-The Scheme complements well the firm’s internal mentoring programmes as it provides our women lawyers with a different perspective on the career challenges they face in a neutral and confidential environment.
+Since the official launch the Scheme has continued to go from strength to strength and more than 30 of our women have been mentored by leaders from other organisations, with more than 30 Freshfields partners and business services leaders, both male and female, mentoring women from outside the firm.
+The Scheme complements well the firm’s internal mentoring programmes as it provides our women professionals with a different perspective on the career challenges they face in a neutral and confidential environment.
 For our partner mentors, the experience of women at other organisations has helped inform their views on improving gender diversity within the firm.

 As the 30% Club’s approach has spread globally, Freshfields has maintained a close relationship and continued to support its efforts.